-- Use an unperfumed moisturiser on a regular basis if your skin is dry or sensitive.
+- Use a non-perfumed moisturiser on regularly if your skin is dry or sensitive.

-- Consider the lifestyle factors that can worsen rosacea and avoid them; a written record of your flare-ups may help.
+- Consider and avoid the lifestyle factors that can worsen rosacea; keeping a diary of what worsens rosacea may help.

-- Some Cosmetics can often cover up rosacea effectively, and some rosacea patients may benefit from the use of skin camouflage.
-This may help hide excessive redness.
-A skin camouflage consultation can be discussed with your health care professional. or by contacting the organisations listed at the end of this leaflet
+- Sometimes cosmetics can be used to cover rosacea effectively, and some rosacea patients may benefit from the use of skin camouflage to help hide excessive redness.
+A skin camouflage consultation can be discussed with your healthcare professional or by contacting the organisations listed at the end of this leaflet.

-- Unless they are specifically recommended to you by your dermatologist it may be best to avoid some treatments for acne, as they can irritate skin that is prone to rosacea.
+- Unless specifically recommended by your dermatologist, it may be best to avoid some treatments for acne, as these can irritate skin that is prone to rosacea.

-- Do not use topical preparations containing corticosteroids, unless specifically recommended by your dermatologist as these may make rosacea worse in the long run.
+- Do not use creams and ointments containing corticosteroids, unless specifically recommended by your dermatologist as these may make rosacea worse.

-- If your eyes are affected, do not ignore them - consult your dermatologist or an eye specialist doctor.
+- If your eyes are affected, do not ignore them - consult your GP, dermatologist, or an eye specialist doctor.

 - Some drugs can aggravate blushing, and your doctor or dermatologist may make appropriate changes to your medication.